 It IS very late to be getting started, but, it's not an impossible task.
 You need to learn all about the college search and then begin to market your skills and experience to college coaches around the country.
 It's much like finding a job.
 You CANNOT wait for them to come to you--you have to go out and find them.
 Your best bet is to get a copy of my book, Preparing to Play Softball at the Collegiate Level.
-It is published by the Natl Fastpitch Coaches Assoc. (the college coaches' organization).
-You can call them at 502-409-4600.or email www.nfca.org to order the book.
-I will also be glad to email you a brochure (if you send me a email address).
+It is available on Amazon.com and you can link from my book page.

 The book will take you and your family step by step through the college search process and tell you everything you need to know and to do to find the college and team that are right for you.
 Recruiting is extremely competitive and there is no "magic bullet" for most kids.
 Hard work, dedication, a determination to play in college and the willingness to look at lots of different kinds of college teams is the best way to ensure you find a school that wants you.
 This process includes playing very competitive travel ball, writing lots of letters, sending out skills videos, making follow up phone calls and showing coaches how serious you are about playing at the college level.

-The benefit of focusing on D-II and NAIA schools is that THEY are allowed to have you come on campus and work out or tryout with their teams in the fall--and for NAIA's all year.
-So a coach who likes your video won't necessarily ignore you just because he/she can't see you play in person.
-If they like the tape--and get it soon enough--they can invite you on campus for a tryout.
+The benefit of focusing on D-II and NAIA schools is that they are allowed to have you come on campus and work out or tryout with their teams in the fall--and for NAIA's all year.
+So, a coach who likes your video won't necessarily ignore you just because he/she can't see you play in person.
+If he likes the tape--and gets it soon enough--he can invite you on campus for a tryout.
 That's why these schools are great for kids who may not have had the exposure they need over the junior to senior summer.
 My book will enable you to do all these things--if you are willing to go for it, you should be able to find a team.
 Best of luck!